 Tanigawadake Yoch by Hoshino Resorts | Gunma Prefecture

-Starting from the 2024-25 season, the name of the ski resort has been changed to ``Tanigawadake Yoch by Hoshino Resort'', which is located in the Tanigawadake area where you can ski BC using the ropeway and lift.
-From the top of the mountain, there are many steep ridges above the tree line that are prone to avalanches.
-It is possible to enjoy the adventurous skiing that you can try here, but it is only recommended for experienced skiers who can adapt to snow conditions, weather, and slope changes.
+The ski resort, which has had a new name since the 2024-2025 season, is now in the Tanigawadake area, where you can use the ropeway and lift to ski down a backcountry slope.
+From the top of the mountain, there are several steep ridges stretching out at the tree line, where avalanches are inevitable.
+While it is possible to enjoy adventurous skiing here, it is only recommended for experienced and advanced skiers who can adapt to snow conditions, weather, and changes in slopes

-BC users submit a mountain report at the Sanroku Ropeway station building.
-The point that many BC skiers use is called Nishi Kurosawa.
-Lift access to the top.
-From here, go through the gate on the ridge and head to the BC field.
+BC users submit a mountain climbing notification at the ropeway station at the base of the mountain.
+Many BC skiers use a point called Nishikurosawa.
+Take the lift to the summit.
+From here, go through a gate on the ridge to head to the BC field

-From the top of the ski area to the ridgeline, we slide along the open slopes and forests of the ridge extending from here toward the Ropeway Sanroku Station building, but most of the slopes in this area are very steep.
-It is also known as an area where avalanches occur frequently, and there are many thrilling slopes exceeding 40 degrees.
-It is recommended that you refrain from skating in bad weather or skating alone, and join a guided tour or skating with an experienced skier.
-Skiing is prohibited in other areas that do not pass through the gate.
-It's a place where avalanches and shipwrecks happen frequently, so it's necessary to follow the rules when skiing.
+From the top of the ski resort, you'll ski down the ridgeline, then along the open runs and forested areas of the ridge that extend from here towards the ropeway's base station, but many of the slopes in this area are very steep.
+It's also known as an area where avalanche accidents occur frequently, with many thrilling slopes exceeding 40 degrees, so you need to be constantly aware of avalanches while skiing.
+It's recommended to avoid skiing in bad weather or skiing alone, and to join a guided tour or ski with an experienced skier.
+Skiing is prohibited in other areas that don't pass through gates.
+As this is an area where avalanche accidents and lost people are frequent, it's important to ski by following the rules

 [Comment] STEEP Editorial Department